thiippal/abulafia/README.md

 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is a tool for creating and deploying crowdsourcing tasks on the the [Toloka](https://toloka.ai) crowdsourcing platform.
 The tool allows you to create crowdsourcing tasks using pre-defined task interfaces and YAML configuration files.

-The pipelines can consist of crowdsourcing tasks as well as `action`s that perform operations before, between or after tasks. `Forward` action is used to transfer tasks from one pool to another based on task output. `Aggregate` action is used to aggregate the output of a task; the action uses your aggregation algorithm of choice to determine the most probable correct output to a task based on majority vote. `SeparateBBoxes` is an action that takes an image with several bounding boxes, separates the bounding boxes to one per image, and creates new tasks from those.
+The pipelines can consist of crowdsourcing tasks as well as actions that perform operations before, between or after tasks.
+The `Forward` action is used to transfer tasks from one pool to another based on task output.
+The `Aggregate` action is used to aggregate the output of a task; the action uses your aggregation algorithm of choice to determine the most probable correct output to a task based on majority vote. `SeparateBBoxes` is an action that takes an image with several bounding boxes, separates the bounding boxes to one per image, and creates new tasks from those.

 If you wish to move tasks from one pool to another based on the acceptance status of the task, not the task output, you can configure the receiving pool under `actions` with keys `on_submitted`, `on_accepted` or `on_rejected`.
 For example, if you wish rejected work to go back to the pool to be re-completed by another worker, you can configure the current pool as value to the key `on_rejected`.

-In order to deploy your crowdsourcing tasks to Toloka, the tool needs to read your credentials from a JSON file `creds.json` in the root of the repository.
+To deploy your crowdsourcing tasks to Toloka, the tool needs to read your credentials from a JSON file `creds.json`.
 Remember to never add this file to public version control.
 The contents of the file should be the following:

 ```
 {